-THEMES: child brides, Yemen, poverty, patriarchal society, rape, abuse
+Child brides, Yemen, poverty, patriarchal society, rape, abuse

-THE BOTTOM LINE: This is a great discussion piece for a high school classroom.
+This is a great discussion piece for a high school classroom.
 Despite its positivity toward Nujood’s education and dream of becoming a lawyer, her real life hasn’t turned out the way she had hoped.
 What an interesting discussion for a high school classroom.

-STATUS IN MY LIBRARY: We have it as class sets.
+We have it as class sets.

 - Overall: 3/5

 - Creativity: 3/5

 - Writing: 3/5

 - Appropriate length to tell the story: 5/5

 - Language: none

 - Sexuality: medium; child rape occurs but is not detailed